Antonioli on Reid (2023)

 Martine Reid’s Colette avant Colette: Trouver sa place, se faire un nom is a brilliant new meditation on Colette and a valuable addition to Colette studies.

 Reid’s work is a literary essai in the French tradition rather than a heavily analytic or theoretical academic consideration of Colette, and it is engaging and readable.
 In addition to its value to Colette scholars, the work would be a good first read for someone interested in Colette or for students because of the lively narrative style of the text.
 This readability is in part due to the book’s length: it is a slender 185 pages, with no footnotes, and a two-page bibliography that is suggestive rather than exhaustive.
-This is not to say, however, that the book suffers from its lightness—quite the contrary, the frame of reference for the work is impressive, weaving together Colette’s literary works with her journalism and letters, biographical details, and anchoring the text in the history, politics, and culture of the time.
+This is not to say, however, that the book suffers from its lightness—quite the contrary, the frame of reference for the work is impressive, weaving together Colette’s literary works with her journalism, letters, and biographical details, and anchoring the text in the history, politics, and culture of the time.

 As a meditation on the name “Colette,” the work begins before Colette’s birth with her mother and father (whose surname will eventually become Colette’s first name), and ends in 1923, when Colette signed Le blé en herbe with her single moniker.
-This trajectory is not entirely new to Colette scholars—Michèle Sarde’s 1978 Colette libre et entravée similarly concludes the fourth chapter, with Colette triumphantly signing Le blé en herbe with her single name.
+This trajectory is not entirely new to Colette scholars—Michèle Sarde’s 1978 Colette libre et entravée similarly concludes the fourth chapter with Colette triumphantly signing Le blé en herbe with her single name.
 Reid’s work nonetheless brings fresh perspective to the question of Colette’s evolving name—making fascinating observations, for example, about resonances in names in Colette’s life more generally—noting that both she and her first husband Willy take their nicknames from their last names, and that Willy and Colette’s lover, Missy, have names that follow a very similar sound and letter pattern (as does Sidi, her nickname for her second husband).
-The text is organized chronologically and focuses on Colette’s early life and career, with more emphasis placed on her time with Willy and Missy (roughly 1893–1910) than on her relationship with Henri de Jouvenel (roughly 1912–23).
+The text is organized chronologically and focuses on Colette’s early life and career, with more emphasis placed on her time with Willy and Missy (roughly 1893–1910) than on her relationship with Henry de Jouvenel (roughly 1912–23).

 Reid deftly navigates the complex interweaving of autobiography and fiction in Colette’s work—she accurately observes about Colette that “rarement la vie et l’œuvre ont été si intimement liées” (10).
 She explores the edges of autobiography in Colette’s work while neither reducing Colette’s art to her life nor ignoring the ways that Colette self-consciously refers to her own life in her works.
 Reid’s interpretation of La Vagabonde and its sequel L’Entrave is particularly perceptive.